joelparkerhenderson/system-quality-attributes/doc/upgradability/index.md

 An upgradable system is desirable because it enables organizations to keep up with changing business requirements, technology advancements, and security threats.
 In addition, a system that is easy to upgrade can reduce the cost and effort associated with system maintenance, testing, and deployment.

-Overall, upgradability is a critical system quality attribute that requires careful consideration during the design and implementation of software systems.

 </span>